beancount/docs/docs/beancount_query_language.md

 ### Positions and Inventories<a id="positions-and-inventories"></a>

 However, one reason that our SQL-like client exists in the first place is for its ability to carry out aggregation operations on inventories of positions, the data structures at the core of Beancount, that implements its balancing semantics.
-Internally, Beancount defines [<span class="underline">Position</span>](https://github.com/beancount/beancount/tree/master/beancount/core/position.py) and [<span class="underline">Inventory</span>](https://github.com/beancount/beancount/tree/master/beancount/core/inventory.py) objects and is able to aggregate them together in an instance of Inventory.
+Internally, Beancount defines [<u>Position</u>](https://github.com/beancount/beancount/tree/master/beancount/core/position.py) and [<u>Inventory</u>](https://github.com/beancount/beancount/tree/master/beancount/core/inventory.py) objects and is able to aggregate them together in an instance of Inventory.
 On each Posting, the “position” column extracts an object of type Position, which when summed over produces an instance of Inventory.

 The shell is able to display those appropriately.
 More specifically, Inventory objects can contain multiple different lots of holdings, and each of these will get rendered on a separate line.